lmullen/lincolnmullen.com/content/courses/clio1.2022/index.md

 ## Fine print

-This syllabus may be updated online as necessary.
+This syllabus can and will be updated online as necessary.
 The online version of this syllabus is the only authoritative version.

 GMU has many resources available for graduate students; please [see the list on the department website](https://historyarthistory.gmu.edu/graduate/mason-resources-for-graduate-students).

 Students must satisfactorily complete all assignments in order to pass this course.
 No work (other than final projects) will be accepted after the last day that the class meets.
-I will discuss grades only in person during office hours.
+I will discuss grades only during office hours, not via email or Slack.

 Much of our course work will appear online, as is the norm in this field.
 That said, not everyone's circumstances make being online safe for them.
 If this is a potential problem for you, please discuss it privately with me and we will find a solution such as anonymity or an alternative assignment that works for you.

 GMU has established well-defined [COVID-19 policies](https://www.gmu.edu/safe-return-campus) about masking, testing, and the like.
-We will follow the relevant university guidance and, if necessary, adapt.
+We will follow the relevant university guidance and, if necessary, adapt if the university guidance changes.
 If you have individual concerns that you would like to express to me privately, you are more than welcome to do so.

 While much of our class communication will be in Slack, please do check your Mason email, since critical communications from me or from the university may be sent there.